NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/User Manual/user_manual.md

 The middleware contains classes responsible for loading data from the SQL Database in the backend and passing it the front-end Application using Spring Rest APIs.
 The server establishes the connection to the database, builds query based on the user inputs from the frontend, query the database and return the result to the user terminal.

 **Data Package** <br>
-The database will hold all the necessary data, travel and demographic, to support the application.
+The database holds all the necessary data, travel and demographic, to support the application.
 Queries will be processed based on the time of travel.

 #### 3. Description of System Functions
 This sections provides an overview of the different functionalities implemented as a part of developing the application.